Shining Spark: Death and legacy

-Shining Spark and Carol Rose were living in Gainesville, Florida, at the end of his life.
+Shining Spark and Carol Rose were living in Gainesville, Texas, at the end of his life.
 Rose had Shining Spark euthanized when he was 33 years old on December 27, 2021.
 He had many illnesses caused by his old age.

 He made his biggest mark by siring 1,316 registered American Quarter Horses from 26 crops.
 His progeny earned 37,546 AQHA points.
 They have also earned more than $10 million in performance earnings.
 Some top performers he sired are NRHA Open Futurity Champion Shining N Sassy with $259,262.
 Also, AQHA Superhorse Shine by the Bay with $178,699.
 And also world champion A Shiner Named Sioux with $161,891.